 A combination of concentrated dextrose and local anesthetic is injected into the afflicted area.
 This solution naturally stimulates the body’s ability to heal, prompting the growth of new ligaments and fiber tendons.
 Treatments generally take 30 minutes.
 No surgery, anesthesia, or prolonged recovery are necessary.
 You don’t have to stay overnight in a hospital.
 Prolotherapy as a treatment alternative to injuries where surgical interventions are common, such as should problems, is much safer, less invasive, and encourages actual healing – it doesn’t just remove the damage or cover the symptoms the way surgeries and pharmaceuticals do.

 Prolotherapy vs. PRP Treatments: What’s the Difference?

-Both prolotherapy and PRP rely on injections to relieve muscle pain, but the difference is in what is being injected.
-Prolotherapy injects dextrose, or sugar water, to introduce inflammation into damaged tissue.
-But PRP injects your own plasma that contains natural growth factors thought to encourage healing.
+Both prolotherapy and PRP rely on injections to relieve muscle pain via internal healing, but the difference is in what is being injected.
+Prolotherapy injects dextrose, or sugar water, to increase healing of damaged tissue.
+PRP injects a concentrate of your own blood plasma that contains natural growth factors that induce and encourage healing.
 The other difference is the amount of treatments required.
 Prolotherapy is typically less effective and requires more sessions of injections.
 PRP works faster, requiring 1 to 3 treatment sessions in many cases.
 There is also stem cell therapy for pain, another type of injection therapy, which shares many of the same features as PRP therapy.
 Talk to your doctor about which option might be best for you.
 Each has different advantages and disadvantages, as well as differing costs.
 The two vital things they all share, though, is their regenerative abilities that encourage holistic healing, and their safety.